Crafting Magic Armor

-- Enhancement bonuses cannot be removed from magic armor once applied, but the enhancement bonus can be increased.
-The cost to do so is the difference in cost between the old Absolute Bonus and the new Absolute Bonus.
+Enhancement bonuses cannot be removed from magic armor once applied, but the enhancement bonus can be increased.
+The cost to do so is the difference in cost between the old enhancement bonus and the new one.

-- Magic armor properties can be removed from armor weapon, replaced with altogether new properties, or upgraded to a higher version of the existing magic weapon property (when applicable).
-The cost to do so is the difference in cost between the old Absolute Bonus and the new Absolute Bonus.
-However, if the Absolute Bonus goes down, there is no refund of money unless you can convince the craftsman performing the alterations why he should actually pay you for the privilege of doing that work.
-Performing magic armor property swaps and upgrades takes one full day of work per change in the Absolute Bonus, with a minimum of 1 full day.
+Magic armor properties can be removed from a suit of magic armor, replaced with altogether new properties, or upgraded to a higher version of the existing magic armor property (when applicable).
+The cost to do so is the difference between the cost of the sum of plusses of the old properties and cost for the sum of plusses of the new properties.
+However, if the sum of plusses of the properties goes down, there is no refund of money unless you can convince the craftsman performing the alterations why he should actually pay you for the privilege of doing that work.
+Performing magic armor property swaps and upgrades takes one full day of work per change in the plus sum, with a minimum of 1 full day.
 Even if this work isn't performed by a player, the player must wait for the alterations to be performed, and they cannot make use of the armor while the craftsman is working on it.
-Some craftsmen might offer to lend or rent out a suit of armor while their customers wait, though they would expect the loaner armor to be returned to them in good condition.
+Some craftsmen might offer to lend or rent out a suit of armor while their customers wait, though they would expect the loaner armor to return to them in good condition.

 Mundane armor is assumed to be made of forged iron.
 Fragile armor is usually made of crude iron, bronze, or bone.
 Armor made from fantastic materials are possible as well, such as the classic mithril and adamantine.
 These fantastic materials are collectively called "dweomermetals".

-Note that special materials cannot be added to an existing suit of armor.
-The armor must be built from the special material before it can be enchanted.
-If a character already has a +3 breastplate, and wants it to be a +3 mithril breastplate, he would have to sell his old breastplate and buy an argent one.
-He cannot simply upgrade it.
+Note that special materials can be added to an existing suit of armor, but doing so requires a special process.
+If a character already has a +3 breastplate, and wants it to be a +3 mithril breastplate, he would have to buy the reforging service.
+He cannot simply upgrade it himself.
 (This rule can be broken, at GM discretion, in cases where the armor is a family heirloom, an artifact, or any sort of magic item that is meant to grow with the player, where replacing it with a new armor would disrupt the story continuity for the character.
 In these cases, the item may have always been made from the special material, but only exhibits its qualities when the character reaches a high enough level to appreciate it, or perhaps it acquires the special materials qualities after some event transpires (like the character gets splashed with molten mithril).)

 Only ONE special material may be used in the construction of a single suit of armor, even after the Apotheosis at level 36.
 Armor cannot be made of both ambergold and paramount alloy.